pivotal/docs-tas-adapter/install.md

         --namespace API-TLS-SECRET-NAMESPACE
      ```

-   * If you do not have a certificate and private keypair, you can [generate a self-signed secret using cert-manager](https://cert-manager.io/docs/usage/certificate/#creating-certificate-resources).
+   * If you do not have a certificate and private key pair, you can [use cert-manager to generate a secret containing a self-signed certificate](https://cert-manager.io/docs/usage/certificate/#creating-certificate-resources):

-   * Alternatively, you can generate a self-signed certificate manually.
-     * If you are using `openssl`, or `libressl v3.1.0` or later:

     ```bash
-        openssl req -x509 -newkey rsa:4096 \
-          -keyout tls.key -out tls.crt \
-          -nodes -subj '/CN=API-FQDN' \
-          -addext "subjectAltName = DNS:API-FQDN" \
-          -days 365
+    kubectl apply -f - <<EOF
+    ---
+    apiVersion: cert-manager.io/v1
+    kind: Issuer
+    metadata:
+      name: selfsigned-issuer
+      namespace: API-TLS-SECRET-NAMESPACE
+    spec:
+      selfSigned: {}
+    ---
+    apiVersion: cert-manager.io/v1
+    kind: Certificate
+    metadata:
+      name: api-selfsigned-certificate
+      namespace: API-TLS-SECRET-NAMESPACE
+    spec:
+      commonName: API-FQDN
+      dnsNames:
+        - API-FQDN
+      issuerRef:
+        name: selfsigned-issuer
+      privateKey:
+        algorithm: RSA
+      secretName: API-TLS-SECRET-NAME
+      usages:
+      - server auth
+      - client auth
+    EOF
     ```
-        Where `API-FQDN` is the fully qualified domain name (FQDN) to use to access the API.

-     * If you are using version `libressl` v3.1.0 or earlier:

-        ```bash
-        openssl req -x509 -newkey rsa:4096 \
-          -keyout tls.key -out tls.crt \
-          -nodes -subj '/CN=API-FQDN' \
-          -extensions SAN -config <(cat /etc/ssl/openssl.cnf <(printf "[ SAN ]\nsubjectAltName='DNS:API-FQDN'")) \
-          -days 365
-        ```

-     * > **Note:** `libressl` v3.1.0 is the default version in macOS.

-     * Create a secret.

-       ```bash
-       kubectl create namespace API-TLS-SECRET-NAMESPACE
-       kubectl create secret tls API-TLS-SECRET-NAME \
-         --cert=tls.crt \
-         --key=tls.key \
-         --namespace API-TLS-SECRET-NAMESPACE
-       ```

-1. If you do not already have a secret containing a wildcard certificate and private keypair for HTTPS application ingress:
+1. If you do not already have a secret containing a wildcard certificate and private key pair for HTTPS application ingress:
-   * If you have a wildcard certificate and private keypair, create a secret.
+   * If you have a wildcard certificate and private key pair, create a secret containing them:

       ```bash
       kubectl create namespace APP-TLS-SECRET-NAMESPACE